 - Switching lenders: If you switch mortgage lenders, the existing escrow account may be closed, and a new one opened with the new lender.

 For property owners seeking financial flexibility, a loan against property from Bajaj Finance can offer the essential support needed, leveraging the equity in your property to meet various financial needs.
-Check your loan against property eligibility in seconds.
+Get access to large funds with the flexibility to part-prepay your Flexi Loan at no extra cost.

 How escrow accounts work in property loan?